developer-zebra/developer-zebra-site/src/ekd/1-2/guide/about/index.md

 ## Overview

-The Enterprise Keyboard Designer (EKD) is a powerful key-layout editor for Windows 7, 8 and 10.
-It provides a graphical interface for creating and modifying custom key layouts for Enterprise Keyboard, Zebra's replacement for the stock Android keyboard designed specifically for the workplace.
+Enterprise Keyboard Designer is a free GUI tool for Windows 7, 8 or 10 that can create custom keyboards, button bars and other application-specific input layouts **for use on Zebra Android devices with Zebra's [Enterprise Keyboard](/enterprise-keyboard) 3.2 (and higher) installed**.
+EKD is designed for making specialized **input panels invoked programmatically through Android intents** to enhance an application and enable efficient and accurate data entry when specific input situations arise.

+>**NOTE**: This tool is ***NOT*** intended for creating layouts to replace any general-purpose keyboard.

+#### Example Use Cases:
+* Numerical and/or symbolic input layouts
+* Function key layouts
+* Custom login screens
+* Application-specific menus and pick-lists
+* Custom button-bars of any kind
+* Input panels of custom size or shape (i.e. narrow, vertical, horizontal, etc.)

+#### EKD Should NOT be Used:
+* To create a general-purpose keyboard replacement
+* On devices that do not have Zebra Enterprise Keyboard 3.2 (or higher) installed

-An unlimited number of custom key layouts can be created, deployed to devices and called by customer apps (through Android intents) as needed to match specific types of input.
-Zebra Enterprise Keyboard (EKB) must be installed to make use of custom EKD layouts.
+Enterprise Keyboard Designer employs a drag-and-drop interface for quickly creating any number of customized keyboard designs to address specific input requirements.
+It provides control over fonts, images, key codes, layout transparency and many other layout properties.
+An unlimited number of custom key layouts can be created, deployed to devices and called by customer apps as needed to match specific types of input. **Zebra Enterprise Keyboard (EKB) must be installed to make use of custom EKD layouts**.
 EKB is preinstalled on many Zebra devices and available as a side-load for others.
-Enterprise Keyboard, Zebra's soft input device for enhancing workplace productivity, is not required to use EKD layouts on a device.

 <img alt="" style="height:350px" src="ekd_main_steps.png"/>

 ***Click image to enlarge, ESC to exit***<br>*EKD features a simple drag-and-drop UI with device simulator to allow quick creation of purpose-built key layouts <br>configured for specific key actions that can be modified for different devices and screen resolutions*.

-<b>Through it's not required for EKD, Zebra's Enterprise Keyboard offers many enhancements over the stock Android Keyboard, including tabbed layouts with "swipe-to-switch" functionality, programmable keys and much more.
+<b>Zebra's Enterprise Keyboard offers many enhancements over the stock Android Keyboard, including tabbed layouts with "swipe-to-switch" functionality, programmable keys and much more.
 And the EKB color scheme is designed to be visible in a variety of dark and light conditions.
 <br>
 <br>
 <img alt="" style="height:150px" src="keyboard_alone.png"/>